michellewlc/Titanic/README.md

 2) if the survival rate is associated to the gender; and
 3) if the survival rate is associated to the age.

 This analysis is conducted using python.
-Please check [src](src.ipynb) for the python codes stored in the jupyter notebook.
+Please check [src.ipynb](src.ipynb) for the python codes.

 ## Data Related to the Project
 There are 12 columns and 891 entries in the Titanic data set.
-Please refer to [data](data.csv) for the "Titanic.csv" data set.
+Please refer to [data.csv](data.csv) for the "Titanic.csv" data set.

 ## Result of the Project
 Survival rate is higher when passengers are of higher class, female and younger.
-Please download the report with summary statistics and plots in [result](result.pdf).
+Please download the report with summary statistics and plots in [result.pdf](result.pdf).

 ## Documentation Files